 - The second step is creating a project management plan.

-- The third stage is to execute the project.
-This is where you will spend most of your time and money.
+- The third stage is executing the project.
+You will spend most of your time and money in this step.

 - Monitoring and controlling is a process that happens throughout the project life cycle.